JEFF MANCHUR: PIANIST

 I'll assign them the task to memorize a few paragraphs of some text, maybe something musical to distract them from the point.
 I'll instruct them to only memorize the text for 10 minutes a day, each day for one week.
 Each day they'll take notes about what they did, how they approached memorization.
 I assume the way they'll practice memorizing text will be more conducive to long term memory storage, than the usual way we practice piano.

 I'm very passionate about practicing in efficient and effective ways.
-I've written an e-book about it, which you can get for free here.
 No matter how hard I try, I often feel like my ideas and tactics aren't appreciated, or even taken up at all, by my students.
 But I think we naturally will approach memorization of text differently.

 Ultimately, the problem is that we don't think about learning a piece of music as a matter of memorization.
 We're not memorizing the notes from the get-go.
 We're memorizing the gestures, the choreography of the piece, which are necessary to play it with fluidity, without making major mistakes.
-This is called implicit memory (and I define and explain this concept extensively in the e-book).
+This is called implicit memory.
 I hope that the idea of memorizing text will help students connect to a more efficient method of practicing, where long-term memory is the ultimate goal.

 Comments